 - Want birth control that is reversible

-- Want a birth control method that does not require taking it daily
+- Want a birth control method that you do not need to take daily

 - Have had at least one child

-- Want treatment for heavy periods and want to use a birth control method that is placed in the uterus to prevent pregnancy.
+- Want treatment for heavy periods and are willing to use a birth control method that is placed in the uterus

 Who should not use Mirena?